sparckles/starfyre/docs/debug.md

-### To debug this project in VS Code need to select python interpreter from virtual environment created by poetry.
+# To setup a debugger for this project in VS Code.

 ## ⚙️ Follow the steps: